opentensor/developer-docs/docs/getting-started/wallets.md

----
-sidebar_position: 2
----

 # Wallet

 The Bittensor wallet is the core ownership and identity technology around which all functionalities of the network are carried out.
-A wallet consists of a [coldkey](docs/intro)  and a [hotkey](docs/intro) pairing of two seperate [EdDSA cryptographic keypairs](https://en.wikipedia.org/wiki/EdDSA#Ed25519) that are responsible for different functionalities within the ecosystem, but are logically connected via the API.
+A wallet consists of a [coldkey](glossary/glossary)  and a [hotkey](glossary/glossary) pairing of two seperate [EdDSA cryptographic keypairs](https://en.wikipedia.org/wiki/EdDSA#Ed25519) that are responsible for different functionalities within the ecosystem, but are logically connected via the API.

-The [coldkey](docs/intro) is encrypted on your device and is used to store funds securely and perform high risk operations, such as transfers and staking, while the [hotkey](docs/intro) is unencrypted, and used for less secure operations such as signing messages into the network, running miners, and validating the network.
+The [coldkey](glossary/glossary) is encrypted on your device and is used to store funds securely and perform high risk operations, such as transfers and staking, while the [hotkey](glossary/glossary) is unencrypted, and used for less secure operations such as signing messages into the network, running miners, and validating the network.

-Once you have [installed bittensor](/docs/getting-started/installation), you can create a wallet locally on your machine in two ways, described below.
-You can also create an [external wallet](docs/intro) through the Bittensor website, or use a secondary tool like [subkey](https://docs.substrate.io/reference/command-line-tools/subkey/).
+Once you have [installed bittensor](getting-started/installation), you can create a wallet locally on your machine in two ways, described below.
+You can also create an [external wallet](#03-external-wallet) through the Bittensor website, or use a secondary tool like [subkey](https://docs.substrate.io/reference/command-line-tools/subkey/).
 Both of these options allow you to use TAO without installing Bittensor.

-### btcli
+### Btcli

 ```bash dark